A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Methodology

-There is a lot of redundant information in image data, and in order to group it together, it is necessary to reduce their dimensionality representation by extracting features \citep{figueiredo2024analyzing}.
+Image data contains substantial redundancy, so reducing its dimensionality through feature extraction is necessary to group it effectively \citep{figueiredo2024analyzing}.
 As a first step, a pre-trained YOLOv8 (You Only Look Once) model was used to extract visual features from images in its $21^\text{st}$ back layer (Fig.\ref{fig5:yolo_archi}).
 This generates a 256-length embedded vector.
 This means that the $21^\text{st}$ layer of the YOLOv8 encoder has identified 256 visual features in each image.
 In addition, we extracted features from the labelling annotation for each image, such as the number of objects per class and information about the bounding box of the annotated objects.
 The timestamps were extracted and added to the final vector, creating an embedded vector for 6,013 images, 261 in length.
-Given the size of the data, it is necessary to reduce it to two dimensions for better analysis.
+Given the size of the data, enhanced analysis requires reducing it to two dimensions.